Nathra21/Dofus-prices-analysis/README.md

 To use this program effectively, my daily workflow while the project was on consisted of two phases:
 1. Short-term investments
     1. Make a measurement of all prices with the bot.
-    2. Use `dashboard` to find any immediate profit opportunities.
+    2. Use `dashboard` to find any immediate profit opportunities and take them.
-2. Long-term investments
+2. Long-term investments (in case of disposable cash)
     1. Based on the output of `dashboard` and a quick `disptails` or `multitails`, select a few items which look promising.
     2. Study them with `study` and `dispalignment` to decide whether to invest and how.